rancherlabs/cfl-summit-lab/3-Deploy-an-application-using-Fleet/README.md

 3. Verify the change by accessing the web server again.
 The page should now display the updated content.

 ### Revert the Changes:
-1. To revert the changes, Goto the `Continuous Delivery` Fleet dashboard and select `Force Update` on the `step4` repo.
+1. To revert the changes, Goto the `Continuous Delivery` Fleet dashboard and select `Force Update` on the `fleetapp` repo.

 2. Fleet will redeploy the original ConfigMap, reverting the web page to its initial state. (again the pods will need to be redeployed to see the changes)